-- The continued ability of Phillips 66 to satisfy its obligations under our commercial and other agreements. - The volume of crude oil, natural gas liquids ("NGL") and refined petroleum products we transport, fractionate, process, terminal and store. - Changes to the tariff rates with respect to volumes that we transport through our regulated assets, which rates are subject to review and possible adjustment by federal and state regulators. - Changes in revenue we realize under the loss allowance provisions of our regulated tariffs resulting from changes in underlying commodity prices. - Fluctuations in the prices for crude oil, NGL and refined petroleum products. - Changes in global economic conditions and the effects of a global economic downturn on the business of Phillips 66 and the business of its suppliers, customers, business partners and credit lenders. - Potential liabilities associated with the risks and operational hazards inherent in transporting, fractionating, terminaling and storing crude oil, NGL and refined petroleum products. - Curtailment of operations due to severe weather disruption; riots, strikes, lockouts or other industrial disturbances; or failure of information technology systems due to various causes, including unauthorized access or attack. - Accidents or other unscheduled shutdowns affecting our pipelines, processing, fractionating, terminaling, and storage facilities or equipment, of those of our suppliers or customers. - Our inability to timely obtain or maintain permits in a timely manner, if at all, including those necessary for capital projects, or the revocation or modification of existing projects. - Our inability to comply with government regulations or make capital expenditures required to maintain compliance. - Failure to timely complete construction of announced and future capital projects in a timely manner and any cost overruns associated with suc projects. - Our ability to successfully execute growth strategies, whether through organic growth or acquisitions. - The operation, financing and distribution decisions of our joint ventures. - Costs or liabilities associated with federal, state, and local laws and regulations relating to environmental protection and safety, including spills, releases and pipeline integrity.

-- Costs associated with compliance with evolving environmental laws and regulations on climate change. - Costs associated with compliance with safety regulations, including pipeline integrity management program testing and related repairs. - Changes in the cost or availability of third-party vessels, pipelines, railcars and other means of delivering and transporting crude oil, NGL and refined petroleum products. - Direct or indirect effects on our business resulting from actual or threatened terrorist incidents or acts of war. - Our ability to comply with the terms of our credit facility, indebtedness and other financing arrangements, which, if accelerated, we may not be able to repay. - Our ability to incur additional indebtedness or our ability to obtain financing on terms that we deem acceptable, including the refinancing of our current obligations; higher interest rates and costs of financing would increase our expenses. - Changes in tax, environmental and other laws and regulations. - The factors generally described in "Item 1A.
-Risk Factors" in our 2018 Annual Report on Form 10-K filed with the SEC on February 22, 2019.
+- The continued ability of Phillips 66 to satisfy its obligations under our commercial and other agreements. - The volume of crude oil and refined petroleum products we transport, terminal and store. - The tariff rates with respect to volumes that we transport through our regulated assets, which rates are subject to review and possible adjustment by federal and state regulators. - Changes in revenue we realize under the loss allowance provisions of our regulated tariffs resulting from changes in underlying commodity prices. - Fluctuations in the prices for crude oil and refined petroleum products. - Changes in global economic conditions and the effects of a global economic downturn on the business of Phillips 66 and the business of its suppliers, customers, business partners and credit lenders. - Liabilities associated with the risks and operational hazards inherent in transporting, terminaling and storing crude oil and refined petroleum products. - Curtailment of operations due to severe weather disruption; riots, strikes, lockouts or other industrial disturbances; or failure of information technology systems due to various causes, including unauthorized access or attack. - Costs or liabilities associated with federal, state and local laws and regulations relating to environmental protection and safety, including spills, releases and pipeline integrity. - Costs associated with compliance with evolving environmental laws and regulations on climate change. - Costs associated with compliance with safety regulations, including pipeline integrity management program testing and related repairs. - Changes in the cost or availability of third-party vessels, pipelines, rail cars and other means of delivering and transporting crude oil and refined petroleum products. - Direct or indirect effects on our business resulting from actual or threatened terrorist incidents or acts of war.

-When considering forward-looking statements, you should keep in mind the risk factors and other cautionary statements set forth in this prospectus and any prospectus supplement, as well as other written and oral statements made or incorporated by reference from time to time by us in other reports an filings with the SEC.
+When considering forward-looking statements, you should keep in mind the risk factors and other cautionary statements set forth in this prospectus and any prospectus supplement, as well as other written and oral statements made or incorporated by reference from time to time by us in other reports and filings with the SEC.
 All forward-looking statements included in this prospectus, any prospectus supplement and all subsequent written or oral forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by these cautionary statements.
-The forward-looking statements speak only as of the date made, other than as required by law, and we undertake no obligation to publicly update or revise any forward looking statements, whether as a result of new information, future events, or otherwise.
+The forward-looking statements speak only as of the date made, other than as required by law, and we undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events, or otherwise.